 Art born out of a 999 day meditation

-On my bicycle I traveled 38,000 miles over 999 days, crossing six continents and circling the earth twice (Blog).
-I smiled and waved at 30,000 people along my route, anyone that noticed me, yet almost all of my time out there I was alone.
+On my bicycle, I traveled 38,000 miles over 999 days, crossing six continents and circling the earth twice.
+I smiled and waved at thousands of people along my route, anyone that noticed me, yet almost all of my time out there I was alone.
 Without people to talk to I had no mirror for my thoughts.
 The world outside of me expanded immeasurably while internally I was living in an echo chamber.
-After years of this I lost my ability to perceive the world, or myself, through anyone else’s eyes but my own.
+After years of this, I lost my ability to perceive the world, or myself, through anyone else’s eyes but my own.